davidpesce/moodle-mod_tincanlaunch/README.md

 A plug in for Moodle that allows the launch of Tin Can content which is then tracked to a separate LRS.

+Please see the video here for a demo and overview of the settings: http://garemoko.github.io/moodle-mod_tincanlaunch/launch_settings.swf

 ##Reporting issues
 Please report any issues with this plugin here: https://github.com/garemoko/moodle-mod_tincanlaunch/issues Please provide screenshots of your settings (both at plugin and instance level) and a link to your content.